seppealaerts/datocms-plugin-postcode-picker/README.md

-# DatoCMS Plugin - Belgium Zipcode Picker
+# DatoCMS Plugin - Postcode Picker

-A custom DatoCMS field extension plugin that allows users to select multiple Belgian postcodes with an autocomplete search interface.
-Selected postcodes are displayed as chips in the format "City Name (Postcode)".
+A custom DatoCMS field extension plugin that allows users to select multiple postcodes with an autocomplete search interface.
+Uses GeoNames API to search for postcodes by postcode or city name.

 ## Features

-- 🔍 **Autocomplete Search**: Search for Belgian postcodes by postcode or city name
+- 🔍 **Autocomplete Search**: Type to search for postcodes or city names
-- 🏷️ **Multiple Selection**: Select multiple postcodes
+- 🏷️ **Multiple Selection**: Select multiple postcodes with an accessible multi-select interface
-- 💾 **Chip Display**: Selected postcodes are displayed as removable chips with format "City (Postcode)"
+- 🌍 **Configurable Country**: Set the country code in plugin settings (defaults to Belgium)
+- 🔑 **GeoNames Username**: Optional GeoNames username for higher rate limits
 - 🌐 **API-Based**: Uses GeoNames API to fetch postcode data (no hardcoded data)

 ## Installation

 1. Build the plugin:

    ```bash
    npm install
    npm run build